thingsdb/ThingsDB/gke/README.md

 ## Setup nodes

-We can now test if thingsdb is working.
+We can now test if ThingsDB is working.
 To do this we use `kubectl` port forwarding to create a connection to ThingsDB.

 ```bash
 kubectl port-forward thingsdb-0 9210:9210